garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Probabilistic Classifiers.md

 - You don't even need to have thresholds - because you are estimating the [[conditional probability]]
 ## Main idea
 - to model the relationship between your input features & your output
+	- assume that is governed by some unknown probability distribution